online-go/gtp2ogs/docs/OPTIONS-LIST.md

 ### logfile

 `--logfile` In addition to logging to the console, also log gtp2ogs output to a text file.

+Filename can only be composed of upper case, lower case, and figures characters.

-Filename argument is optional (using only `--logfile` will use default filename, for example `gtp2ogs_logfile_2020-05-21T21:40:22.910Z`)
+Filename argument is optional (using only `--logfile` will use default filename based on start date and time, for example `gtp2ogs-logfile-2020-05-21T21-40-22-910Z`)

+note: starting gtp2ogs from a different directory used specifically to store your logs will keep your gtp2ogs main directory clean.

+For example:
+`cd ~/gtp2ogs_logs && node ~/gtp2ogs/gtp2ogs.js --beta --apikey stubapikey --username testuserbot --persist --noclock --debug --logfile -- ~/sai/build/sai-0.17-d2c82fc0 --gtp -w ~/networks/sai/9b/e1eab1d6_1913000.gz --noponder -v 400 --symm -r -1 --lambda 1.0 --mu 0`

+will store all logfiles in `~/gtp2ogs_logs`.

 ### json